openSUSE/news-o-o/_posts/2012-04-26-opensuse-and-gsoc-2012-good-to-go.markdown

     * **openSUSE Karma plugin for openSUSE Connect** -Priyanka Menghani will add a "karma" plugin to openSUSE Connect, similar to the "reputation" score on StackExchange.

-    * **Further work on the osc2 client** -Â  Marcus Hüwe is going to continue his existing work on the next-generation osc client for the Open Build Service.
+    * **Further work on the osc2 client** -Â  Marcus HÃ¼we is going to continue his existing work on the next-generation osc client for the Open Build Service.

     * **Popularity contest for RPM (popcorn) -** Akshit Khurana will be working on [popcorn](http://stick.gk2.sk/blog/2009/03/popcorn-popularity-contest-for-rpm/), which will be optionally installed on openSUSE systems and provide us with statistics about which packages are popular.